 Of course, a cordless vacuum is dependent on its battery for performance, which means they are designed for faster cleaning of smaller areas.
 The Lynx battery only lasts 15 minutes or so before needing a recharge, so be prepared to be speedy.
 Speaking of speed, clean your carpets quickly and keep it free of pet hair with our best pet vacuum.

 WHY WE LIKE IT: This affordable robot vac is smart enough to clean a whole room, adjust power based on the surface, and avoid falls.
 It’s the smart vac helper that your house has been waiting for!

 If you want a robot vac to help keep your house faithfully clean, this model is one of the best choices for the average homeowner. far more affordable than the average robot vac but still loaded with smart features.

 The vac can clean for up to 100 minutes on the average hardware floor before needing to recharge, using four side brushes and suction power to get rid of messes.
-If it detect debris that needs extra handling, it can increase suction for a couple of seconds to get rid of it, or adjust suction when moving onto carpet.
+If it detects debris that needs extra handling, it can increase suction for a couple of seconds to get rid of it or adjust suction when moving onto carpet.
 The slim design is also great for getting under furniture.

 Award: BEST FOR CARPET

 WHY WE LIKE IT: This bagged vacuum has an excellent brush roll for digging down into the carpet, and the bagged design means you don’t have to stop to empty any canisters.
 It’s an especially great choice for larger areas and multi-floor homes thanks to its lightweight build that doesn’t compromise on suction.